prudhvi-machana/Decentralized-Crowdfunding/README.md

 2. **Contribute to a Campaign**
    Input an amount and click **Contribute**.
 Confirm the transaction in MetaMask.

-3. **Manual Release or Refund**
+3. **Release or Refund Funds**
-   After the deadline has passed, any user can manually trigger the `releaseOrRefund` function for a campaign.
+   After the campaign deadline, the contract evaluates whether the goal was met.
-   - If the goal was met, funds are released to the creator.
+   - If the goal was met, funds are transferred to the campaign creator.
-   - If not, all contributors are refunded.
+   - If not, all contributors get refunded.

 ---

 ## Notes

-- There is no automation or external service involved.
-- You must **manually trigger** fund release/refund after the deadline.
-- For local testing, you can call the `releaseOrRefund` function via the frontend or Truffle console.
-- MetaMask must be connected to the Ganache network with an imported account.
+- Make sure MetaMask is connected to the Ganache network and using an imported Ganache account.
+- Ensure correct deployment by verifying the contract address in the frontend matches the deployed address.

 ---